What to expect from Samsung’s August foldable Unpacked event

 We’ve seen renders of the Galaxy Z Flip 4 in its Bora Purple colour variant.
 This was also shared by OnLeaks and GizNext.
 Further, the handset will come in Blue, Gold Pink and Graphite.

-Samsung Galaxy Watch 5 and Watch 5 Pro
+Galaxy Watch 5 and Watch 5 Pro

-This year, we’re poised to get the Galaxy Watch 5 in two size variants and the Galaxy Watch 5 Pro, which will only come in one size variant.
+This year, we’re poised to get the Galaxy Watch 5 in two size variants, and the Galaxy Watch 5 Pro, which will only come in one size.
 According to the previous leaks, the Watch 5 Pro will replace the old Classic Watch variant.

 The Galaxy Watch 5 Pro, the successor to the Watch 4 Classic, will no longer sport the beloved physical bezel.
 Additionally, it will only come in one 45mm size variant.

 The base Galaxy Watch 5 will use a more straightforward design and be available in 44mm and an unspecified smaller size.
-Both variants will feature physical buttons on the right of their displays alongside LTE connectivity, GPS support, and 5ATM water resistance.
+Both variants will feature physical buttons on the right of their displays alongside LTE connectivity, GPS support and 5ATM water resistance.

 Additionally, the Galaxy Buds 2 will lack the 360-degree sound feature and “outside double-tap” volume controls that were available on the Galaxy Buds Pro.
-Further, each earbud will sport a 61mAh battery and a case will feature a 472mAh power cell.
+Further, each earbud will sport a 61mAh battery and a case with a 472mAh power cell.

 Certification documentation first spotted by SamMobile indicates that the Galaxy Watch 5 will sport a battery of 276mAh.
 In comparison, the Galaxy Watch 4 ships with a 247mAh battery.